-In the Watershed Stewardship BCL, the 2009 Adopted Budget is higher than the 2009 planned funding level in the 2008-2013 Adopted CIP by \$2.8 million due to increases in the Endangered Species Act (ESA) Tolt Levee Modifications project which provides restoration of approximately 50 acres of natural salmon habitat at the mouth of the Tolt River in Carnation, Washington.
+In the Watershed Stewardship BCL, the 2010 Adopted CIP is \$0.3 million higher than the prior CIP due to increases in the Endangered Species Act (ESA) Tolt Levee Modifications project, which restores approximately 50 acres of natural salmon habitat at the mouth of the Tolt River in Carnation, Washington.
+The Cedar River-Boundary Non-HCP Road Improvements and Cedar River Watershed Cultural Resource Information Management System projects were increased in order to resume deferred 2009 work programs.